royqh1979/PyEasyGraphics/docs/tutorials/09_transforms.rst

 Shear Mapping (Skew)
 --------------------
-We use shear() or its alias skew to shear a drawing around the origin. shear() needs 2 parameters "sv" and "sh".
+We use shear() or its alias skew to shear a drawing around the center. shear() needs 2 parameters "sv" and "sh".
 After shearing, each point (x,y) is transformed to (x+sh*y, y+sv*x).
 We can see its effect by the following examples.

 Shear on X-axis